MicrosoftDocs/windows-dev-docs/hub/apps/develop/windows-integration/integrate-sharesheet-unpackaged.md

 ---
-description: Discover how to integrate unpackaged apps with the Windows Share Sheet.
+description: Discover how to integrate unpackaged apps with the Windows Share.
-title: Integrate unpackaged apps with Windows Share Sheet ms.topic: article ms.date: 04/16/2024 ms.localizationpriority: medium
+title: Integrate unpackaged apps with Windows Share ms.topic: article ms.date: 04/16/2024 ms.localizationpriority: medium
 ---

-# Integrate unpackaged apps with Windows Share Sheet
+# Integrate unpackaged apps with Windows Share

 The Windows Share Sheet is a system-provided UI that enables users to share content from your app with other apps.
 The Share Sheet is available in the Windows shell and is accessible from any app that supports sharing.
-The Share Sheet provides a consistent and familiar experience for users, and it's a great way to increase the discoverability of your app.
+It provides a consistent and familiar experience for users, and it's a great way to increase the discoverability of your app.

 How to onboard an unpackaged app as a Share Target: